Characters: Pokémon Special - Dex Holders

 - Only Sane Man: Between her, Gold and Silver, she's the most responsible.

-- Ship Tease: She and Gold, though she has some with Emerald and Silver too.
+- Ship Tease: Primarily with Gold, though there's some with Emerald and Silver too.

 - Taught by Television: Watching Sabrina sure benefited her and the RSE gang in the Emerald saga.